KaileyLiou/sigma-orionis-dbnets/README.md

 The workflow for this project consisted of the following steps:

-1. Collected published DBNets2.0 comparison data from the supplementary materials of the original paper.
+1. Collected published DBNets2.0 comparison data from the supplementary materials of the original paper
-2. Created formatted CSV files containing the published planet and disk properties.
+2. Created formatted CSV files containing the published planet and disk properties
-3. Applied DBNets2.0 to selected σ Orionis candidate gaps.
+3. Applied DBNets2.0 to selected σ Orionis candidate gaps
 4. Recorded the predicted quantities, along with their associated uncertainties and confidence scores:
    - Planet mass
    - Disk aspect ratio
    - Viscosity parameter
    - Stokes number
-5. Reproduced comparison figures using Matplotlib.
+5. Reproduced comparison figures using Matplotlib
-6. Compared σ Orionis predictions with the published DBNets2.0 population.
+6. Compared σ Orionis predictions with the published DBNets2.0 population

 ## Figures